 Attendees will receive a complimentary copy of Ric's book, The Golden Hub, Sacramento.
 This book includes a restored historic photo on every page, (279 total), and is compiled from first person accounts in journals, letters written home and through the writings of historians of the 19th Century.

-Lighting is limited to natural light, (reflectors are your friends), and hand-held lighting along with fires that will be lit just for our use.
+Lighting is limited to natural light and hand-held lighting along with fires that will be lit just for our use.
+Tripods are recommended.
 Electrical outlets are not available.
 We will rotate attendees between rooms as needed so everyone has an opportunity to see and shoot behind the scenes.

-Wed.
-(1st Wed), Print Night to show and share your images with Ric Hornor.
+1st Wed Print Night, (May 1), meet to show and share your images with Ric Hornor and others.